Timetable and FAQs

 What is the Solo Showcase?

-This informal concert presented by our in-house pianist on Wednesday morning will feature a selection of solos and duets rehearsed with piano during the aforementioned ‘Perform with a Pianist’ sessions.
+This informal concert presented by our in-house pianist on Thursday afternoon will feature a selection of solos and duets rehearsed with piano during the week.

 What is 'Brass In Concert'?